 - Tour operators have made plans to reduce guest numbers.
 When larger capacity vehicles can be rolled out again, each vehicle will likely see 30-50% capacity limitations at most.
 Private tours and private vehicles will be encouraged and requested more frequently.

-- Small gatherings: Often while traveling abroad you are visiting historic and significant locations which draw large crowds.
-Moving forward, gatherings will be more intimate, limited in size and more likely to include only your private party.
+- Small gatherings: While traveling abroad, you often visit historic and significant locations which draw large crowds.
+Moving forward, gatherings will be more intimate, limited in size, and more likely to include only your private party.

 - Dining: Room service options are being expanded and encouraged for guests wishing to spend more time in their own suite versus gathering at a restaurant in the evening.

-- Education: The tour companies and accommodationns are acting now to ensure a safe future.
+- Education: Tour companies and accommodations are acting now to ensure a safe future.
 They are educating staff members alongside a doctor on proper hygiene requirements for themselves and their guests.

 - Daily Temperature Screenings: To ensure the safety of the other guests and the local staff, regular screenings will likely be a requirement of your stay.
 The team will work to ensure this is a non-invasive experience.
 Tests will be readily available should one be needed.